tmsagarofficial/noskofficial.github.io/README.md

 # NOSK-Website
 This is the official website for NOSK - Nepal Open Source Klub.
 NOSK is a group of like-minded people who work to raise awareness and adoption of
 FOSS( Free and Open Source Software).
-We being at the club aims to educate and train people of different domains of technology  by organizing different events and sessions time and often.
+We at the club aim to educate and train people in different domains of technology by organizing different events and sessions at different times and often.

 ## Hacktoberfest Participation

 This project is also open for **[Hacktoberfest](https://hacktoberfest.com/)** contributions!
-Please follow the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information on how to contribute and be part of Hacktoberfest.
+Please follow the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for more information on how to contribute and participate in Hacktoberfest.

-As an open source community, we welcome contributions from everyone!
+As an open-source community, we welcome contributions from everyone!

 # How to Contribute
 1. Fork the project